Rural Alaskan Post-Secondary Transition Skills Curriculum

 subsistence activities on the Land.
 This unit starts with a lesson on living Tribal values, includes safety on the Land, and ends with harvesting berries with respect.

-Winter Safety on the Land (2022, Co-author Phillip Albert) (Interior Region, Dene Athabascan values)
+Winter Safety on the Land (Rain Van Den Berg and Phillip Albert 2022 - Updated in 2025) (Interior Region, Dene Athabascan values)

 For students with a wide variety of functional needs who are interested in participating in